 Uncaught (in promise) Error: A listener indicated an asynchronous response by returning true, but the message channel closed before a response was received

-This error message indicates that there was a problem with the communication between the listener and the message channel.
-The listener sent a response indicating that it was ready to receive a message, but the message channel closed before the listener was able to receive the message.
+This error message indicates a problem with communication between the listener and the message channel.
+The listener sent a response indicating it was ready to receive a message, but the message channel closed before the listener could receive the message.

 Solution